Mona May: Cultural impact and legacy

 Shortly after Clueless premiered, Karl Lagerfeld put a Chanel water-bottle holder on his runway, which was an accessory May created for Cher in the film.
 In the fall of 2018, Versace had a Clueless-inspired look on their runway in Milan.

-Mona May's costumes from Clueless, Romy and Michele's High School Reunion, and more, are also very popular Halloween costumes.
+Mona May's costumes from Clueless, Romy and Michele's High School Reunion, and more, are often worn as Halloween costumes.